DRovara/smart-commit/README.md

   />
 </a>

-`smart-commit` is a CLI-based git commit automation tool that helps you follow the _Conventional Commits_ specification.
+`quick-commit` is a CLI-based git commit automation tool that helps you follow the _Conventional Commits_ specification.

 The main features include: